cheshire137/Links-List-with-Google-Plus-1-Buttons/README.md

 - `before` - Content to show up before each link.
 Defaults to `<li class="link">`.
 - `after` - Content to show up after each link.
 Defaults to `</li>`.
 - `plusone` - Whether to show a Google +1 button with each link.
 Valid values:  `yes`, `no`.
 Defaults to `yes`.
-- `include_plusone_script` - Whether to include the JavaScript that will make +1 buttons show up.
-Valid values:  `yes`, `no`.
-Defaults to `yes`.
-If you want to have several instances of `[plus-one-links]`, for outputting multiple categories in separate lists for example, you probably only want the `<script>` tag to be output once at the beginning.
 - `plusone_size` - The size of the Google +1 button.
 Valid values:  `small`, `standard`, `medium`, and `tall`.
 [Examples here](http://www.google.com/webmasters/+1/button/).
 Default value:  `small`.
 - `plusone_annotation` - The style of the Google +1 text.
 Valid values:  `inline`, `bubble`, and `none`.
 [Examples here](http://www.google.com/webmasters/+1/button/).
 Default value:  `inline`.
 - `category` - Comma separated list of bookmark category ID's.